seanhenry/MockGenerator/README.md

 ## Build

-If you would like to try building the plugin yourself:
+If you would like to try building the plugin yourself run make.
 ```
 make
 ```
+### Run
+Run the MockGenerator configuration.
+### Test
+Run the MockGeneratorTest configuration.